 - Google Documents, such as sheets, slides, etc.

 - YouTube Account

 Gsuite it a grouping of Google’s apps, including email services, that many of us use frequently.
-The advantage of having the email services here is that you can brand your email, having the domain name route through your Gmail with Gsuite.
+The advantage of having the email services here is that you can brand your email, using the domain name routed through Gmail with Gsuite.
 According to Brian Jackson, of Kinsta, they highly recommend Gsuite to all of their clients, “We primarily recommend G Suite for clients that are needing email hosting for their business.
 However, G Suite is much more than just email.
 It also includes a variety of apps and features that can come in quite handy.
 In fact, you’re probably already using or are familiar with some of them.”

 To Be Professional or Not

 Most entrepreneurs, however, know that the best professional email is one with your domain address as the ending.
 An example of this would be, firstname.lastname@example.org as it shows that I have a website and I have email coming into the company through that domain.
 Having a ‘professional email’ also shows that I am a professional and I am a business owner.
 Using this email also shows that I have a company with a website (among other things).
 Another benefit of a professional email with the domain as the ending is that helps to build trust with prospective clients.
 One other reinforcement that this email gives is that it indicates that my business is not a hobby or passing thing if I am willing to spend the money on Gsuite, as well as, a website, and other business needs.

 - Shows those you correspond with that you are a Business Owner